Stringing and oozing< Back to 3D PRINT QUALITY TROUBLESHOOTING GUIDE

 Flexible filaments usually need longer retractions, because the material stretches while being pulled back to the nozzle.
 Flexible materials are a special case and need a lot of tweaking and tuning.

 Preventing strings from happening:

 Use correct value for retraction.
-Users often increase retraction to meaningless values, so check the Slic3r settings and make sure that you have the retraction set to a maximum of 2 mm.
+Users often increase retraction to meaningless values, so check the PrusaSlicer settings and make sure that you have the retraction set to a maximum of 2 mm.

 Stringing from material blob on noozle.
 If you print for a long time from a single type of filament, such as PET-G, the filament can create a thin layer in the nozzle.
 This can cause stringing as the strands of the filament stick to the surface of the print.
 Therefore, thoroughly clean the nozzle before printing and make sure that any dirt or remnants of previous filaments are removed from the nozzle.

-Use correct printing settings – We highly recommend using our official (factory default) preset settings in Slic3r PE.
+Use correct printing settings – We highly recommend using our official (factory default) preset settings in PrusaSlicer.
 However, if you are printing with your own settings, make sure that you have the retraction settings configured correctly.
-Retraction settings can be found in Slic3r PE in Printer Settings – Extruder 1.
+Retraction settings can be found in PrusaSlicer in Printer Settings – Extruder 1.